 OBJECTIVES OF THE COMMITTEE

-The Trade Marks Legislation Committee is charged with the following responsibilities:
+The Trade Marks Legislation and Practice Committee is charged with the following responsibilities:

 • Monitoring legislation changes (and proposed legislation changes) that have the potential to impact on the Australian trade mark system, including but not limited to the Trade Marks Act Act and Regulations, and any other legislation involving brands and trade marks, for example, Olympia Insignia Protection Act 1987.